A popular, top-selling brew for good reason – it has a taste consumers love and comes in varieties to suit almost any preference.

-Brewed from real tea leaves prior to bottling for balanced tea flavor.
+Brewed from real leaves prior to bottling for balanced flavor.
 No artificial sweeteners or colors.
-Available in several flavor options including lemon, black tea, raspberry, sweetened, and unsweetened.
+Available in several flavor options including lemon, raspberry, sweetened, and unsweetened.

-A few repeat customers complain of batches that tasted "off."
-Sweet black tea flavor may be too sweet for some customers.
-Some cases arrived with close expiration dates.
+A few repeat customers complain of batches with off flavor.
+Sweetened flavor may be too sweet for some customers.

-Classic tea bags by a longtime popular brand.
-Tea is blended to produce excellent, traditional flavor.
-Value priced, as there are enough tea bags to make several gallons.
-Comes in several varieties including decaffeinated.
+Classic bags by a longtime popular brand.
+Blended to produce excellent, traditional flavor.
+Well priced, as there are enough bags to make several gallons.
+Comes in several varieties.

 Some packs had flavor that seemed stale.
-Tea leaves can spill out of the bags during brewing, and end up in the tea.
+Leaves can spill out of the bags during brewing, and end up in the drink.

-USDA organic, with few ingredients and no artificial sweeteners or colors.
-Comes in glass bottles that consumers say don't interfere with the taste.
-Available in several unique flavor blends like lemon/ honeysuckle and wild blackberry/sage.
+Organic with few ingredients and no artificial sweeteners or colors.
+Comes in glass bottles that consumers say don't interfere with the flavor.
+Available in several unique flavor blends.

 Priciest option on our shortlist.
 Tea flavor is on the mild side, which may not appeal to dedicated tea drinkers.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.